fbpx

 Risk Tolerance

 Risk tolerance refers to the amount of loss you are willing or able to handle when making an investment.
-This is important to know at it helps you get an understanding of where your safety net is.
+This is important to know as it helps you get an understanding of where your safety net is.
 Those with a higher risk tolerance (who can afford to take a bigger gamble) may be better suited to a cost-plus contract, while those who have a fixed budget will prefer lump-sum contracts.

 Step 3: Comparing Contract Types